-While the answer seems apparent, experience proves flushed "flushables" make it into our collection system every day.
+While the answer seems apparent, many items not designed to be flushed make it into our collection system every day.
 These items cause sewer overflows and wreak havoc with our water reclamation facility equipment.
 Other times the backup appears a little closer to home, with sewage seeping up through a bathtub or toilet in your own home.

-You have the power to prevent this by remembering one simple rule.
+You have the power to prevent sewer overflows by remembering one simple rule:

 A sewer overflow can occur in your home.

 Items that start with P but are NOT one of the 4 P's

 Plastics (such as tampon applicators)

 Items we have found at our water reclamation facilities.
 These items belong in the trash can, not the toilet.